 Insert image caption in Google Docs: Using Table Method

 In your Google Doc, insert a table from the Insert option.

 In one row, drag and drop the image you would want to add in Doc and caption it.

 In the second row, type the caption of the image.
-Bold and center it if you wish so.
+Bold and centre it if you wish so.

 Now, click on the table border.
-Change the table border color to blend with the background color.
+Change the table border colour to blend with the background colour.
 Repeat for all sides.